gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 }
 ```

-This test is as simple as asserting that the given value is true!
+This test is as simple as asserting that the given value is true.

 Laravel uses `PHPUnit` for tests by default.
-If we run `vendor/bin/phpunit` we should see green!
+If we run `vendor/bin/phpunit` we should see the green output:

 ```bash
 vendor/bin/phpunit
 OK (1 test, 1 assertions)
 ```

-This test will be used later for continuously testing our app with GitLab CI.
+This test will be used later for continuously testing our app with GitLab CI/CD.

 ### Push to GitLab

 Since we have our app up and running locally, it's time to push the codebase to our remote repository.
 Let's create [a new project](https://docs.gitlab.com/ee/gitlab-basics/create-project.html) in GitLab named `laravel-sample`.
-After that, follow the command line instructions displayed on the project's homepage to initiate the repository on our machine and do the first commit.
+After that, follow the command line instructions displayed on the project's homepage to initiate the repository on our machine and push the first commit.

 ```bash